isomerpages/moe-bukittimahpri/_department/English Language.md

 **Our Programmes:**

-# 1) JOURNALING TO ENHANCE LEARNING OF ENGLISH
+# I) JOURNALING TO ENHANCE LEARNING OF ENGLISH

 ***a.
 English Language Learning Experiences (ELLE) for P1 and P2 pupils***